DUI Lawyers in Las Vegas, Nevada

 SCHEDULE A CONSULTATION NOW!

-• The arresting officer will give you a citation, which has a court date on it.
+• The arresting officer will give you a citation with a court date on it.

 • You or your attorney will need to go to court.
-You will want an experienced defense lawyer to attend this hearing with you or on your behalf.
+You will want the best Las Vegas DUI defense lawyer to attend this hearing with you or on your behalf.
 If this is your first or second DUI, your case is probably a misdemeanor charge.
-This means that you do not need to be present at the first hearing in court, and instead your lawyer can appear on your behalf.
+This means that you do not need to be present at the first hearing in court, and instead, your lawyer can appear on your behalf.
 In other cases, you will need to be present at this hearing.
 A third DUI is a felony crime and requires your presence in court.

-• You’ll need to decide how to plead: guilty, or not guilty.
-Your attorney at LV Criminal Defense can advise you on what your options are.
+• You’ll need to decide how to plead: guilty or not guilty.
+Your attorney at LV Criminal Defense can advise you on your options.
 Be sure to talk to a lawyer before you decide.
-If you want to plead guilty, your lawyer may be able to help you negotiate a favorable plea agreement.
+If you want to plead guilty, Nick Wooldridge can help you negotiate a favorable plea agreement in a DUI case.

 • Your lawyer may make pre-trial motions, like a motion to dismiss the case or suppress evidence.